smlmldn/smlmldn.github.io/_posts/2016-05-26-your-reaction-is-revealing.md

 Over and over again, we have the chance to respond or react.
 To respond is to take it in, hear the critique and examine it.
 A reaction often comes after assuming the worst, half listening, and finishing their thought.
 We’ve heard this before, we know what comes next and what we say next... we barely need to think.
 It solidifies our rightness and their wrongness.

-Whether in politics, business, in our marriage or faith community… how we respond to our critic often says much more about us than the validity of the critique.
+Whether in politics, business, in our marriage or faith community… how we respond to our critic often reveals much more about us than the validity of the critique.